tsedio/tsed-vite-react-movies-demo/docs/readme.md

 [![homepage vite](./vite-ssr-react-server-home-page.png)](./vite-ssr-react-server-home-page.png)

+Our application is ready for development!

-## Step 6: Build a movies list
+## Step 6: Build a list of movies

-Now, we will build a simple movies list.
-We will use the [The Movie Database API](http://www.omdbapi.com/) to fetch the movies list.
+Now, we will build a simple list of movies.
+We will use the [The Movie Database API](http://www.omdbapi.com/) to fetch data.

-There are three ways to fetch the movies list:
+There are three ways to display the list on our page, and the choice of the method will depend on the freshness of the data we expect.
+Here are these mods:

 1) Using the SSG (Static Site Generation) mode
 2) Using the SSR (Server Side Rendering) mode